Library Media Center

 Rules: Appropriate behavior and respect for all library patrons is expected from students while utilizing the Library Media Center.
 All school rules apply in the library.

-Students will sign in / out on the library login sheet at the C Hall entrance providing the time they entered and exited.
-Students must provide their agenda with the hall pass filled out by a teacher or staff member when entering the Library Media Center.
-The hall pass must include the date, time, and teacher signature all written in pen.
+Students will sign in/out on the library login sheet at the C Hall entrance providing the time they entered and exited.
+Students must provide their library hall pass filled out by a teacher or staff member when entering the Library Media Center.
+The hall pass must include the date, time, and teacher initials all written in pen.
 The logs are kept on file for record due to a policy set forth by the CHMS administration.
 It is the student’s responsibility to manage their time wisely while in the Library Media Center.

 - Click to access Destiny.